AKotov-dev/StickyNotes/README.md

-Colorful Sticky Notes
+Sticky Notes
 --
-Simple, colorful notes for everyday work.
+Simple, colorful stycky notes for everyday work.
 The size of the note changes  the lower-right corner.
 Individual note colors, font color, and font style can be customized.
 It is possible to export and import all notes to a file.

 Made in Mageia-8, additionally tested in Linux Mint-20.